 It's one of the seven natural wonders of the world, so it's no wonder why the aurora borealis has inspired countless stories and folklore from cultures around the world.

 For thousands of years the aurora's beauty has captivated us.
-Today, its otherworldly dance attracts photographers and bucket list travellers from around the world; whereas years ago, much before our time, the northern lights attracted creative minds looking for answers to explain the night sky phenomenon.
+Today, its otherworldly dance attracts photographers and bucket list travellers from around the world; whereas years ago, much before our time, the northern lights attracted creative minds looking for answers to explain this night sky phenomenon.
 These are the legends of the aurora borealis:

 1) Inuit legend: the northern lights are souls of the dead